 Cuba is a socialist republic.
 Leadership in Cuba is through democratic centralism.
 The first Cuban president, Fidel Castro, legalized the communist party in the late 1950s.
 His action damaged the country’s relationship with the United States.
 Initially the US thought the Cuban revolution determined to restore democracy within Latin America.
-Today, Cuba is one of the world’s remaining socialist countries following the Marxist-Leninist ideology.
-According to its 1992 constitution, the Communist Party of Cuba is the “leading force of society and of the state.”

 The National Assembly of People’s Power is the legislative body of the Cuban government.
 The members of the National Assembly gather at the El Capitolio.
 Its location is Havana, the country’s capital city.
 The building of the Assembly by architects Raul Otero and Eugenio Piedra began in 1926 and ended in 1929.
 The residence of the President of Cuba is Palacio de la Revolución.

 This page was last modified on May 1st, 2018